 Along with the rest of the Yucatan, Akumal never used to be susceptible to copious amounts of seaweed.

-Unfortunately, the rise of fertilizer in agriculture is creating massive blooms of seaweed that plague Mexico’s coastline, keeping its stinky self around until a hurricane takes it all away (hence why sargasso disappears starting around August).
+Unfortunately, the rise of fertilizer in agriculture has been creating massive blooms of seaweed that plague Mexico’s coastline, keeping its stinky self around until a hurricane whisks it all away.

-Sargasso makes the water unpleasant for swimming.
+Sargasso makes Akumal’s water unpleasant for swimming.
 It consumes a portion of the sand that people normally use for sunbathing.
-And the smell can be suffocating, especially mid-day when the sun beats down on it.
+And its rotting egg smell can be suffocating, especially mid-day when the sun beats down on it.

-And that’s not even taking into account the stress that such an unnaturally thick layer of seaweed puts on the marine ecosystem.
+And that’s not even considering the stress that such an unnaturally thick layer of seaweed puts on the marine ecosystem.

 The bottom line?

-Avoid sargasso season if you can and eat organic produce to reduce the use of synthetic fertilizers.
+Avoid sargasso season if you can, and eat organic produce to reduce the use of synthetic fertilizers.

-Tip #7: There Are Things to Do Inland, Too
+Tip #7: There Are Things To Do Inland

 When people think of Akumal, they think of the beach.
-However, Akumal offers many things to do away from the water.
+However, the Akumal region offers many things to do away from the water.

 If you’re an animal lover, paying a visit to the Akumal Monkey Sanctuary is a must.
 You can sign up for a tour where you’ll learn about the sanctuary’s mission, hear about the animals’ stories (many of whom arrived there from abusive situations), and interact with some of the sanctuary’s four-legged residents.